docs

 Medical direction concurrency rules

 CMS allows an anesthesiologist to medically direct up to four concurrent procedures performed by CRNAs or anesthesiologist assistants (AAs) and still bill at the QK rate.
-This is the legal maximum for medical direction.
-The CMS Claims Processing Manual Chapter 12 sets out seven specific steps the anesthesiologist must perform and document for each directed case:
+Four is the legal maximum for medical direction.
+The CMS Claims Processing Manual Chapter 12 sets out seven steps the anesthesiologist must perform and document for each directed case:

 How Medi handles anesthesia billing-company workflows